There are two types of people who move overseas. Some plan to relocate permanently, while others who intend to eventually return to their homeland.

 4. Things you can’t sell

 Give home improvement items (paint, extra flooring, wood, nails, etc.) to friends, a church, or Habitat for Humanity’s ReSale store.
-We gave a bag of construction odds and ends to a particularly nice man who had paid full price for a power tool.
+We provided a bag of construction supplies to a man who was particularly kind and had already paid full price for a power tool.
 It doesn’t take much to make someone happy. 🙂

 Some local junk dealers will haul things away if you have items they may be able to sell.

 ⓘ TIP: Books are heavy.
 Since moving overseas, we’ve realized how useful Kindles can be.
-I love my Kindle Oasis and highly recommend it.
+I use my Kindle daily and highly recommend it.
 Learn more here.

 5. Discard the junk.